-B. Summary of Water Quality Monitoring
+Summary of Water Quality Monitoring

-In accordance with the approved LTMP and the previous Annual Progress Reports, City staff conducted annual water quality sampling from May 2018 through October 2018.
-Three (3) sampling events were conducted in 2018 at each of the three (3) monitoring locations; two (2) sampling events were dry weather conditions and one (1) was wet.
+In accordance with the approved LTMP and the previous Annual Progress Reports, City staff conducted annual water quality sampling April 2019 through October 2019.
+Three (3) sampling events were conducted in 2019 at each of the three (3) monitoring locations; two (2) sampling events were dry weather conditions and one (1) was wet.
 The wet event was defined as 0.2 inches of rain with dry conditions (< 0.1 inches of rain) for 72 hours prior.
-The dry weather water quality sampling events occurred in May and October 2018 and the wet weather water quality sampling event occurred in September 2018.
-Additionally, annual bacteriological monitoring was conducted for two (2) 4-day events in May and September/October 2018.
+The dry weather water quality sampling events occurred in April and October 2019 and the wet weather water quality sampling event occurred in July 2019.
+Additionally, annual bacteriological monitoring was conducted for two (2) 4-day events in April/May and September/October 2019.

-Water quality samples from all three (3) study sites were analyzed in GAEPD-approved laboratories, Hampton and Analytical Services, Inc. (ASI) for the following parameters: chemical oxygen demand (COD), biochemical oxygen demand 5-day (BOD5), total suspended solids (TSS), total dissolved solids (TDS), hardness, total phosphorus and ortho-phosphate, total Kjeldahl nitrogen (TKN), ammonia, nitrate-nitrite, and total dissolved metals (Ca, Cd, Cu, Mg, Pb, and Zn).
-In addition to the water chemistry sampling, 4-day fecal coliform and Escherichia coli (E. coli) sampling events were conducted during two (2) periods at all three (3) sampling sites.
+Water quality samples from all three (3) study sites were analyzed in GaEPD-approved laboratories (Hampton and PACE Analytical Lab) for the following parameters: chemical oxygen demand (COD), biochemical oxygen demand 5-day (BODs), total suspended solids (TSS), total dissolved solids (TDS), hardness, total phosphorus and ortho-phosphate, total Kjeldahl nitrogen (TKN), ammonia, nitrate-nitrite, and total dissolved metals (Ca, Cd, Cu, Mg, Pb, and Zn).
+In addition to the water chemistry sampling, 4-day fecal coliform and Escherichia coli E. co/J sampling events were conducted during two (2) periods at all three (3) sampling sites.
 All analyses followed approved test procedures set forth in 40 CFR Part 136.